 5. Mix these ingredients in a medium saucepan over medium-high heat.
 Bring the sauce to a boil then reduce the heat to low and simmer for 10 minutes.

 6. Scoop 1 Tbsp of the filling into each of your cooked shells and place them in an un greased 2 qt casserole.
-I ended up with 2 layers in my CorningWare French White 2-1/2-Quart Oval Dish, so I spooned about 4 tbsp of the sauce on top of the first layer.
-After placing the second layer of shells, pour the remaining sauce over the shells.
+I ended up with 2 layers in my CorningWare French White 2-1/2-Quart Oval Dish

 8. Cover and bake 25 minutes or until heated through.